harplife/zettelkasten/chemistry/elements/Hydrogen (H).md

 - Gaseous state at room temperature
 - Colorless and odorless
 - Extremely light - lightest element known
-- Atomic number 1 - it has one proton in its nucleus
+- Atomic number 1 (one proton and one electron) - the simplest element of any element.

 ## Common Uses